hydrodynamicstability/statquotes/README.md

   - Sir Arthur Lyon Bowley (1934)

   - Discussion of Jerzy Neyman's paper, On the two different aspects of the representative method:  the method of stratified sampling and the method of purposive selection, *Journal of the Royal Statistical Society*, 97:  558-625.

+## Laboratory quality control

+- "Most directors of research hold to the opinion, and rightly so, that they are engaged in research, not production.
+Deviating from this would be bad for all concerned; yet it is helpful to realize what is the greatest production activity of any research group it is the *production of measurement*.
+There are few research projects in which actual measurement, together with the preapration of instruments and samples, does not represent a substantial part of the effort.
+Most of this measurement is of a production character --- yet too often it is not operated as such.
+Sometimes it is operated too much so, but this is another matter."

+  - John W. Tukey (1953)

+  - The growth of experimental design in a research laboratory.
+In *Research Operations in Industry: Papers Delivered at the Third Annual Conference on Industrial Research, June 1952.
+With Selected Papers from the First and Second Conferences*, ed. by D. B. Hertz.
+Columbia University Press, pp. 303-313.

 ## Statistical conclusions